 - Specify where you want Disk Drill to recover the deleted files and click Choose.
 You should always select a folder on a different drive than where the deleted files were originally located.

-- Click the Recover button again.
+- Click the OK button to complete the restore.

 Common Reasons Why Mac Users Lose Data